Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 A few days after the eggs are collected (known as Day 0) and fertilised, the embryo is transferred back into your womb — usually on day three or five.
 If you’re having a frozen embryo transfer (FET), the embryo will be thawed on the day of the procedure.

 When it's time to transfer embryos into the womb, the doctor uses a speculum to open the vagina enough to see the cervix.
 Then, they'll use a thin, long catheter to deliver the embryos into the uterus through the cervix.
+The process is relatively painless and usually takes about 15 minutes.

 Before transferring embryos to the womb, fertility doctors look at two stages of their development: cleavage (on day two or three of development) and blastocyst stage (on day five or six of development).